Porter leads Cavs to comeback win over Heat, 125-119 in OT - WHIZ News

+CLEVELAND (AP) — The Cleveland Cavaliers turned what looked like another lopsided loss into a stunning win Monday night.

-CLEVELAND (AP) — Rookie swingman Kevin Porter Jr. scored a season-high 30 points, including the go-ahead basket in overtime, and the Cleveland Cavaliers rallied from a 22-point deficit to defeat the Miami Heat 125-119 on Monday night.
+Rookie swingman Kevin Porter Jr. scored a season-high 30 points, including the go-ahead basket in overtime, and Cleveland rallied from a 22-point deficit for a 125-119 victory over the Miami Heat.

+Porter was 9 of 18 from the field and hit four 3-pointers in his 41 minutes on the floor.

+“You can play a perfect game, but if you don’t close at the end it doesn’t matter,” he said.
+“We’re extremely happy we could close it out.”

 Porter’s dunk after a pass from Kevin Love gave Cleveland a 119-118 lead with 1:20 to play.
 Fellow rookie Darius Garland’s runner in the lane put the Cavaliers ahead 121-118 with 40 seconds remaining.

-Jae Crowder missed a 3-pointer from the corner before Love scored after an offensive rebound with six seconds left and Porter hit two free throws to seal the win.
+Jae Crowder missed a 3-pointer from the corner before Love scored after an offensive rebound with six seconds left and Porter hit two free throws to seal it.

-Cleveland trailed 84-62 midway through the third quarter before starting its stunning comeback, which came with Andre Drummond and Collin Sexton on the bench.
+Miami scored one point over the final 1:44, a technical free throw by Kendrick Nunn with 1.4 seconds to play.

 Bam Adebayo had 22 points and 13 rebounds for Miami.
 Goran Dragic also scored 22 and Kendrick Nunn, who tied the game with six seconds left in regulation, added 21.

-Miami played without All-Star Jimmy Butler, who missed his second straight game because of personal reasons.
-The Heat routed the Cavaliers 124-105 on Saturday, a game in which Miami never trailed and led by 31 points.

-The Heat appeared to be on their way to another easy win on this night.
-Miami scored the first 10 points and stretched a double-figure lead until Cleveland’s stunning comeback.
+The Heat routed Cleveland 124-105 on Saturday, a game in which Miami never trailed and led by 31 points, and appeared headed to another easy win on this night.
+Miami scored the first 10 points and stretched a double-figure lead until the Cavaliers rallied.

-Porter hit consecutive 3-pointers to give Cleveland its first lead, 107-104, with four minutes left in regulation.
+Porter hit consecutive 3s to give the Cavs their first lead, 107-104, with four minutes left in regulation.

-Dragic was given a technical foul when it appeared he bumped into Nance while play was stopped in the fourth.
-Love made the foul shot.

 Nunn’s rebound basket tied the game with six seconds remaining.
 Porter missed a fadeaway jumper, and a rebound dunk by Nance came after time expired.